 Beta.
 Taps are a new feature and the API and UI may evolve based on user feedback.
 Core functionality is stable and production-ready, but we may add fields, rename properties, or adjust workflow steps in upcoming releases.

-A Tap is an AI-generated Python script that fetches data from external sources — APIs, web scraping, databases — and pushes it into a Datris pipeline.
+A Tap is an AI-generated Python script that fetches data from external sources — APIs, web scraping, databases, document repositories — and pushes it into a Datris pipeline.
 Describe what data you want in plain English, and Datris generates the script for you.

 Taps can run on a schedule using CRON expressions, or be triggered manually.
 They support credentials management via Vault secrets and include AI-powered diagnosis when scripts fail, return zero records, or emit deprecation/warning output.